r-dev-limited/plugins/packages/rdev_riverpod_firebase/README.md

-# R-DEV Riverpod Firebase User Package
+# R-DEV Riverpod Firebase Package

-This package provides a simple way to use Firebase Auth with Riverpod.
+This package provides a simple way to use Firebase with Riverpod.